CyberSecuriTim/osTicket-post-install-config/README.md

   - Assign this agent to the "System Administrators" department as its primary department.
     - And simultaneously assign the "Supreme Admin" (or whatever you named it) role to this agent.
     - Check the "Fall back to primary role on assignments" field for this agent.
-      - This will enable the agent to assume their "Supreme Admin" role even if assigned a ticket or task that is outside their primary department or extended access department, instead of being granted "read only" access.
+      - This will enable the agent to assume their "Supreme Admin" role even if assigned a ticket or task that is outside their primary department or extended access department, instead of being granted "read-only" access.

    - Optionally, you may also grant this agent "Extended Access" and place them in a secondary department (I chose Support) and grant them the Expanded
      Access role for tickets assigned to that department.